-The Joint Board has acquired office accommodation at the Robertson Centre in Paisley by entering into an operating lease until 2020.
+The Joint Board has acquired office accommodation at the Robertson Centre in Paisley by entering into an operating lease which was originally until 2020 but has been extended to 2024.
 A previous agreement with Inverclyde Council to rent office space within their Customer Service Centre in Greenock ended in August 2015.
-The expenditure charged in year to the Comprehensive Income and Expenditure Statement was £55,581 (2014/15 £57,000).
+The expenditure charged in year to the Comprehensive Income and Expenditure Statement was £55,000 (2015/16 £55,581).